-Organic ghee and green pasture are two symbiotic terms stands responsible for each other’s quality.
+Organic ghee and green pasture are two symbiotic terms that stand responsible for each other’s quality.

-Organic farming is important for maintaining the organic quality of a dairy product.
-According to dairy industry, a dairy product is labeled organic when the raw material is procured from an organic farm only.
+Organic farming is essential for maintaining the organic quality of a dairy product.
+According to the dairy industry, a dairy product is labeled organic when the raw material is only procured from an organic farm.

 Let’s take the example of organic ghee.
-Organic ghee is produced from the organic butter and the organic butter is made from the cow milk of an organic firm.
-In New Zealand, a dairy farm has to maintain some restrictions to get the accreditation of an organic farm, free maintenance of the cows on open green pastures is one of the conditions, an organic farm has to maintain.
+Organic ghee is produced from organic butter, which is made from an organic firm’s cow milk.
+In New Zealand, a dairy farm has to maintain some restrictions to get the accreditation of an organic farm.
+Free maintenance of the cows on open green pastures is one of the conditions an organic farm has to maintain.
 This is the way organic ghee and green pasture are related to each other.

-When cows are allowed to graze on the green pasture almost year around, they mostly get their foods based on the green grass.
-Green grass (silage) being the best natural food for dairy cows as grass based diet offers plenty of energy, loads of protein, and abundant quantity of fiber that helps in maintaining sound rumen health and it maintains superior quality milk yield.
-It is a proven fact that cow milk collected from cows maintained on green pasture is of better quality than cow milk collected from captive cows fed on grains and other forage.
-This is one of the ways organic ghee and green pasture works for each other.
+When cows are allowed to graze on the green pasture almost yearly, they mostly get their food based on the green grass.
+Green grass (silage) is the best natural food for dairy cows as a grass-based diet offers plenty of energy, loads of protein, and an abundant quantity of fiber that helps maintain sound rumen health and maintains superior quality milk yield.

-Organic dairy farming depends on natural diet of the cows
+Organic dairy farming depends on the natural diet of the cows.

 How free grazing cow milk is assessed as a better quality dairy raw ingredient?

-It has been observed globally that cows maintained in captivity produce milk that can be nutrition compromised than the cows maintained on open pasture year around.
-The countries where dairy farming is mostly managed on the open green pasture are known for producing better quality cow milk, which is the source of better quality raw material for producing quality dairy products like ghee.
+It has been observed globally that cows in captivity produce milk that can be nutrition compromised than the cows maintained on open pastures year around.
+The countries where dairy farming is mainly managed on open green pasture are known for producing better quality cow milk, which is the source of better quality raw material for producing quality dairy products like ghee.

-According to Australian and New Zealand organic dairy farming standard, the cows has to be kept green on the green pastures, i.e., outdoor for majority of the year which helps the in enjoying environment enrichment.
-Free farming of cows on green pasture helps in maintaining cress free cattle and that helps in producing better quality cow milk and higher quality milk butter for making organic ghee.
-This is the reason production of organic ghee and green pastures for cattle farming are two related conditions in dairy industry.
+According to Australian and New Zealand organic dairy farming standards, the cows must be kept green on the green pastures, i.e., outdoors, for most of the year, which helps them enjoy environmental enrichment.
+Free farming of cows on green pasture helps maintain cress-free cattle, which helps in producing better quality cow milk and higher quality milk butter for making organic ghee.
+This is why the production of organic ghee and green pastures for cattle farming are two related conditions in the dairy industry.

-It is completely proven that positive and pristine environment and natural grass based diet for cows make them happy, stress free, and better quality milk producer.
+It is proven that a positive and pristine environment and a natural grass-based diet for cows make them happy, stress-free, and better-quality milk producers.
 Animal welfare protocols are to be maintained in getting a ghee product organic certified.
-Maintaining cows on natural environment is one of the pre-requisites of animal welfare, which is a pivotal point in organic farming.
+Maintaining cows in the natural environment is one of the prerequisites of animal welfare, which is a pivotal point in organic farming.

-In order to get organic certification, you have to maintain some pre-set conditions against a product.
-When a product is called organic certified, it has to be done by a certified authority, and quality of the organic product has to be at par the organic standard.
-This close relation exactly defines why both organic ghee and green pasture are closely related factors.
+To get organic certification, you must maintain pre-set conditions against a product.
+When a product is called organic certified, it has to be done by a certified authority, and the quality of the organic product has to be at par with the organic standard.
+This close relation exactly defines why organic ghee and green pasture are closely related factors.
 If green pasture is the platform, organic ghee (dairy) is the produce (result).

-Milkio Organic 100% grass fed cow ghee is produced from 100% grass fed cow milk and the milk is procured from the listed organic farms of New Zealand.
-Milkio organic ghee is certified by BioGro NZ, and BioGro is New Zealand’s one of the biggest and best-known certifier for organic produces and products.
-Milkio organic cow ghee is available in regular shops as well as for online purchase
+Milkio Organic grass-fed cow ghee is produced from grass-fed cow milk collected from reliable organic farms.
+Milkio organic ghee is certified by BioGro NZ.
+Milkio organic cow ghee is available in regular shops and online purchases.

 organic ghee and green pasture, organic ghee and green, organic ghee, ghee and green pasture, ghee and green